Featured products

 New generation Solargis Evaluate: data, PV design & simulation, analysis, and reports in one cloud-based solution.
 Discover more ->

-Solargis Evaluate now includes snow loss calculations, providing developers with a more realistic estimate of energy production in regions affected by snowfall.
-This is one of the latest enhancements in the new Solargis Evaluate platform, launched in early 2025.
+Solargis Evaluate now includes snow losses calculations, providing developers with a more realistic estimate of energy production in regions affected by snowfall.
+This is one of the latest enhancements in the new Solargis Evaluate platform that we launched in early 2025.

-Snow accumulation on PV modules reduces power production by blocking solar irradiation.
+Accumulation of snow on PV modules blocks solar irradiation and leads to power production losses.
 This is particularly problematic in regions with frequent and prolonged snowfall, such as parts of Europe, North America, and Asia.

 For solar operators, accurate forecasting of snow losses is essential to minimizing financial risks.
 Grid operators and investors require precise energy yield predictions to manage power supply, purchase balancing power, and plan investments in snow-prone areas.